gs-Hani/excursion/README.md

 ## Technologies
   - Html
   - CSS
-  - git
+  - Git
 ### Notes
-the main goal of this project was to learn the proper use of *Git*
+the main goal of this project was to learn the proper use of *Git*, such as knowing the basics of version control and how to use them in the development process.